Korean Sexual-minority Culture & Rights Center / South Korea

 Mosaic / Lebanon

-Dr. Charbel Maydaa (he/him) is the founder and Former director 2014 - 2019 of MOSAIC, the MENA Organization for Services, Advocacy, Integration and Capacity building that serves as a holistic program committed to the improvement of the health and wellness of LGBTIQ persons in the MENA region.
+Dr. Charbel Maydaa (he/she/they) is the founder and Former director 2014 - 2019 of MOSAIC, the MENA Organization for Services, Advocacy, Integration and Capacity building that serves as a holistic program committed to the improvement of the health and wellness of LGBTIQ persons in the MENA region.

 Alternate Co-chair ILGA Asia 2017